Can Virginia Gun and Concealed Carry Owners Still Get a Medical Marijuana Card?

 Upholding Second Amendment Rights for Virginia Marijuana Cardholders

-There are no laws that directly address the situation for marijuana cardholders in Virginia.
+There are no laws that directly address the gun-ownership and concealed carry dilemma for marijuana card holders in Virginia.
 But there are a few facts that point to support for upholding your second amendment rights when you choose to use therapeutic cannabis to treat approved conditions and symptoms.

 In 2014, the Rohrabacher-Farr Amendment was signed into law.
 The amendment prohibits the use of Federal funds for the pursuit of marijuana law enforcement in states that have adopted their own laws.

 This means that businesses and individuals acting within the parameters of state law are to some degree protected from being prosecuted at a Federal level.
-It acknowledges the freedom of the states to establish their own laws and enforcement related to marijuana.
+It acknowledges the freedom of the states to establish their own laws and enforcement related to medical and recreational marijuana.

 2. Virginia’s Firearm Purchase Eligibility Test Omits Medical Marijuana Use